 Tasks

 Tasks in Cirrus implement a unit of processing, to be composed together into a Workflow.
 Tasks are expected to support both input and output formatted as a Cirrus Process Payload.
-As part of its processing, a task can make any requisite modifications to its input payload and/or derive any output assets, pushing them to the canonical storage location in S3.
+As part of it’s processing, a task can make any requisite modifications to its input payload and/or derive any output assets, pushing them to the canonical storage location in S3.

 In other other words, to implement custom processing routines for a pipeline, use a task.
 The best tasks are modular, simple, focused, and composable.
 Most projects end up with more custom tasks than other component types, so it pays to be familiar with the tasks ins and outs.